mlafleur/mlafleur.github.io/_posts/2014-02-26-multiple-apps-one-azure-mobile-service.md

 ---
-Title: Multiple Apps, One Azure Mobile Service
+title: Multiple Apps, One Azure Mobile Service
-Excerpt: |
+excerpt: |
   Multiple Windows 8 apps, can they share the same Azure Mobile Services backend?
 This was the question I was looking to answer this week.
 I did the prerequisite search of the interwebs and found that this question has been floating around for a while now.
 What I didn’t find was a definitive answer.
 Let’s start off by solving that problem.
-Tags:
+tags:
   - Azure
   - Azure Mobile Services
   - Windows